Mentoring, Grants & Awards

 3. Scientific summary: 250 words

-4. Proposal: 1500 words (background, aims, hypotheses, methods (including sample size or power justification), statistical analysis plan, anticipated outcomes, knowledge translation and/or future research (particularly important if pilot or proof of principle study proposal)
+4. Proposal: 1500 words (background, aims, hypotheses, methods (including sample size or power justification), statistical analysis plan, anticipated outcomes, knowledge translation and/or future research (particularly important if pilot or proof of principle study proposal), as well as impact on applicant’s career)

 5. Budget: 1 page (with justifications)